The Pleiades Star Cluster | Astrophotography Tips and Advice

 The challenge when processing Messier 45 is the extremely bright and large stars in the image.
-These stars may have caused some reflections in your image, that will be to be removed using either the clone tool or healing brush.
+These stars may have caused some odd reflections in your image, that will be to be removed using either the clone tool or healing brush.
 The Content-aware fill feature in Adobe Photoshop will also handle the task quite well.

 For most of my deep-sky images, my goal is to tame the bright stars and pull the light from the DSO (deep-sky object) forward.
 The Pleiades is a challenge because the stars and reflection nebulae are featured together.
 This is why you will see so many variations of M45 with fluctuating amounts of nebulosity.

 The first time I noticed the Pleiades was back in 2010 from my backyard.
 I had just purchased my first telescope (An Orion 4.5″ SkyQuest Dobsonian) and noticed a peculiar glowing region of the sky rising in the East.
 I pointed my little reflector towards the object – and BAM!

-The glowing region was the most intense open star cluster I had ever seen!
-Surely this must be a popular target for backyard astronomers!
-Later, I found out that the Pleiades are indeed a well recognized and enjoyed group of stars!
+The glowing region was the most intense open star cluster I had ever seen.
+I thought to myself, “I think I’ve found something here”.
+Naturally, I later found out that the Pleiades are indeed a well recognized and enjoyed group of stars in the night sky.